hronograf/KMAHighLoad/README.md

 Usage:
 - to run project, go to project directory and run in cmd `docker-compose up`
-- to make testing easier, project contains `postman_collection.json` file
+- to make testing easier, project contains `postman_collection.json` file,<br/>
+also, after application starts, pgadmin4 wiil be available at `localhost:5050` with password `admin`,<br/> RabbitMq client wiil be available at `localhost:15672` with login and password `guest`,<br/>
+to connet to Redis, run in cmd `docker exec -it redis redis-cli`, after that run `keys *` inside redis-cli to check cache content
 <br/>

 Project endpoints: